-Once an HO decision is made, parents could challenge the decision in court in the form of judicial review.
-However, a court proceeding is expensive and carries risk: in Hong Kong, the loser pays the winner, making a challenge to an HO’s order a potentially devastating financial decision.
-Furthermore, the harm to the child would have occurred before a judicial challenge could begin because the child would have to be removed, or at least be issued an order.
-Generally speaking, courts will not rule on a theoretical situation.
+Once an HO decision is made, parents could challenge the decision in the form of judicial review.
+A court proceeding, however, is expensive and carries risk: in Hong Kong, the loser pays the winner, making a challenge to an HO’s order a potentially costly decision.
+Furthermore, the harm to the child would have already occurred before a judicial challenge could even begin.

 As such, prevention seems to be the best approach to this issue: hand washing, social distancing, and mask wearing.
-Should you have concerns, contact us and we can discuss some potential options.
+We also now have the additional arrow in our COVID-quiver – vaccinations.
+Should you have concerns, contact us and we can discuss potential options.

 This summary is for information purposes only.
 Its contents do not constitute legal advice and should not be regarded as a substitute for detailed advice in individual cases.
 Transmission of this information is not intended to create, and receipt does not constitute, a lawyer-client relationship between JC Legal and the user or browser.
 JC Legal is not responsible for any third-party content which can be accessed through the hyperlink provided in this summary.